The Syder Foundation

 Concise Communication

-With a two-page maximum for applications and an informal process, successful applicants likely get to the point quickly, focusing on impact, need, and alignment with foundation priorities rather than lengthy narratives.
+With a two-page maximum for applications and an informal process, successful applicants get to the point quickly, focusing on the capital need, cost, and charitable benefit rather than lengthy narratives.

 Key Takeaways for Grant Writers

-- Keep It Brief: Two-page maximum application demonstrates the trustees value concise, clear communication.
-Focus on impact and alignment, not lengthy prose.
+• Keep It Brief: Two-page maximum application demonstrates the trustees value concise, clear communication.
+Focus on the capital need and charitable benefit.

-- Avoid Common Exclusions: Don't waste time applying if your project involves animal welfare, research, individual education, core costs/salaries, or falls outside the geographic area.
+• Avoid Common Exclusions: Don't waste time applying if your project involves programmes/operational costs, animal welfare, military causes, single faith organisations, or if you're not a registered charity in the eligible geographic area.

 🎯 You've done the research.
 Now write an application they can't refuse.